 You do need to use a tart pan with a removable bottom for this recipe.
 This pan is wider and shallower than a typical pie pan and shows off the pears beautifully.
 Be careful when handling this type of pan.
 Even with a pie crust pressed into it, the sides can slip off the bottom.
-I have ruined a pie by not being careful!
 Hold the pan by the sides, never by the bottom.

 This beautiful tart can be served warm or cool.
 It's delicious topped with whipped cream, softly whipped with a bit of powdered sugar and vanilla or pear liqueur.
 Serve it after a hearty meal of roast chicken served with scalloped potatoes and a green salad.

-4. Now prepare the pears; peel, core, and slice them into 1/2" slices.
+Now prepare the pears; peel, core, and slice them into 1/2-inch slices.

 Arrange the pear slices over the almond filling on their sides, making a circular pattern, pressing into the almond mixture slightly.

 Sprinkle the pears with the lemon juice, then with the sugar.

 Bake the tart for 40 to 50 minutes or until almond filling is set and the pears are light brown and glazed.